padrinobook/padrinobook/README.md

 This is an free eBook written in markdown.
-It describes how I developed an application in padrino.
+It describes how I developed an application in Padrino.
 Feel free to fork this project and to correct my mistakes.